Arab nations extend deadline in Qatar crisis by 48 hours

 They issued a 13-point list of demands to end the standoff June 22 and gave the natural gas-rich country 10 days to comply.

-The joint statement early Monday by the four Arab nations said they expected Qatar to respond to their demands on Monday.
+The joint statement early Monday by the four Arab nations said they expected Qatar to respond to their demands later in the day.
 The new deadline would expire late Tuesday or early Wednesday.
+Foreign ministers of the four Arab nations will meet Wednesday in Cairo to discuss their next moves, Egypt said Monday.

 “The response of the four states will then be sent following the study of the Qatari government’s response and assessment of its response to the whole demands,” the statement said.